 You can use social media to embrace your brand and sell the lifestyle that is associated with it.
-This is true for photographers.
+This is true for photographers too.
 Photography sells an experience as much as it does final images.

-6. Be Active in the Online Community
+6. Be Active in the Relevant Online Communities

 Instead of twiddling your thumbs and waiting for the community to come to you – go to the community!
 The whole point of social media is to be able to engage with a tribe of people all over the world.

 Start being active in the online community that caters to what you do, who you are, and where your demographic hangs out.
 This is an excellent way to build a massive following.
 Plus, you can learn a thing or two from your peers.

 On Facebook, you can use “groups.”
 These connect you to many communities you can become a part of.
 Join several that strike your fancy or your business’s fancy.
 Then start commenting, posting, and participating.

 Use Instagram and Twitter’s hashtag system.
-That way you can find users that are into the same things you are and engage with them.
+That way, you can find users that are into the same things you are and engage with them.

-Figure Out the Goal of Your Strategy First
+7. Figure Out the Goal of Your Strategy First

 A good way to outline a mini-business plan for your social media career is to use the intent as your header.
 Then add various goals that expand upon your needs.